serenasurani01/Care-Co-Insurance-Analysis/README.md

 Product Performance:
 - Which wellness products (e.g., probiotics, vitamins, stress relief supplements) are most frequently claimed?
 - How do claim amounts vary across different products?

+## Procedure

+1. Cleaned data on SQL: Imputed missing or zero-click data by assigning the average number of clicks based on impression quartiles.
+2. SQL Analysis of data on marketing performance, claims analysis and product performance.
+3. Output data was used for visualization on Tableau.

 ## Campaign Performance: